gu-fan/riv.vim/doc/riv_todo.rst

 9. Indent

    + DONE 2012-07-08 Indent:  <Tab> to indent. improved <BS> indent
-   + TODO Indent:  The content space for field list should align with prev field list.
+   + DONE 2012-08-18 Indent:  The content space for field list should align with prev field list.
    + DONE 2012-07-08 Indent:  A command to format the indent of lists.
      Use '>' '<' to indent list lvel, use '=' to format number only